I Tested Wix vs Squarespace vs WordPress: My Overall Winner in 2025

 WordPress isn’t as beginner-friendly as Wix or Squarespace, but it’s trusted by large companies, such as NASA and Rolling Stone.
 Because of its nature as a CMS, rather than a website builder with everything built-in, users have to be more self-sufficient.

 You’ll need to source and manage your own web hosting, security, and overall website maintenance.
 So, it’s not for the faint of heart.
-However, because of its blogging tools and large plugin library, we recommend WordPress for individuals looking to create a content-heavy website.
+However, because of its blogging tools and large plugin library, I recommend WordPress for individuals looking to create a content-heavy website.

-Our Experience With WordPress
+My Experience With WordPress

 Unlike Wix and Squarespace, you’ll need to download and install WordPress before you can start using the platform.
 But, before your site can go live, you’ll need to organize a hosting provider for your site.
-We recommend Bluehost since it has close ties with WordPress already, offering automatic WordPress updates, and its plans start from $2.95 per month.
+I recommend Bluehost since it has close ties with WordPress already, offering automatic WordPress updates, and its plans start from $2.95 per month.

 Coding knowledge or prior website-building experience will be useful if you choose WordPress since the editing process will be more intensive than traditional website builders.
 There’s no built-in drag-and-drop editor and you can’t browse a library of pre-designed elements to simply place on your site’s pages.
 Instead, you can edit code or control content in the backend settings.
-Because of this, we don’t recommend WordPress for beginners – Squarespace is much easier to use and will help you get online without a headache.
+Because of this, I don’t recommend WordPress for beginners – Squarespace is much easier to use and will help you get online without a headache.

 That being said, there are alternative design options with WordPress.
 You can use the Gutenberg editor for starters – this is the best route for anyone less tech-savvy.
 The block-style editor lets you stack basic elements on your pages, such as galleries and your latest blog posts.